munaray/standeva-munaray/src/markdown/human-vs-ai-sourcing.md

 The move isn’t about dabbling with chatbots; it’s about codifying your sourcing logic into autonomous workflows:

 1. **Map the workflow.** Document the repeatable steps a top-performing sourcer follows—data sources, filters, evaluation criteria, outreach cadences.
-2. **Encode it.** Use clickbuy.ai (or a similar platform) to build agents that execute each step end-to-end with audit trails and guardrails.
+2. **Encode it.** Use clickagent.ai (or a similar platform) to build agents that execute each step end-to-end with audit trails and guardrails.
 3. **Measure relentlessly.** Track cost per qualified lead, time-to-pipeline, accuracy, and throughput to quantify ROI.
 4. **Iterate fast.** Because agents are software, you can update heuristics instantly instead of retraining entire teams.